wellyshen/react-cool-form/docs/api-reference/use-form-methods.md

 title: useFormMethods
 ---

 This hook allows us to use [all of the methods](./use-form#methods) provided by React Cool Form from a component at any level.
-Check the [Do It Yourself](../getting-started/3rd-party-ui-libraries#3-do-it-yourself) to learn more.
+See the [Do It Yourself](../getting-started/3rd-party-ui-libraries#3-do-it-yourself) to learn more.

 ```js
 const methods = useFormMethods(formId);